 Hard skills are very specific abilities for each job or industry.
-You gain them through learning in school and extracurricular classes, or through job experience.
+You gain them through learning in school and in extracurricular classes, or through your job experience.

-Soft skills, on the other hand, are specific and typical to each person, thus recruiters consider them invaluable once found.
-Soft skills can be used in any job industry, and often help in doing your job better.
+Soft skills, on the other hand, are different for each person.
+This is why recruiters consider them invaluable once they understand you demonstrate them on a regular basis.
+Soft skills can be used across every job industry, and often help in doing your job better.

-Candidates with the right combo of hard and soft skills create a match between what their skill set and experience, and the company’s needs.
-This is called value proposition.
+Candidates with the right combo of hard and soft skills create a match between what they offer in terms of abilities, and what the company’s needs are.
+This is called a value proposition.

-According to a 2018 job outlook report by National Association of Colleges and Employers, companies seek the following skills on applicant resumes:
+According to a 2018 job outlook report by National Association of Colleges and Employers, companies seek the following skills on applicants’ resumes:

 - Written communication skills